 21 States Oppose Clean Water for Chesapeake Bay States

-The American Farm Bureau Federation and Fertilizer Institute have recruited 21 states from across the country to support their efforts to derail Chesapeake Bay restoration.
+In February of 2014, the American Farm Bureau Federation and Fertilizer Institute recruited 21 states from across the country to support their efforts to derail Chesapeake Bay restoration.
 Together, they're seeking to overturn the recent ruling which declared the science-based pollution limits and the cleanup plan legal.

-The 21 states involved are Alabama, Alaska, Arkansas, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Utah, West Virginia, and Wyoming.
+The 21 states involved were Alabama, Alaska, Arkansas, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Michigan, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Utah, West Virginia, and Wyoming.

 Opponents of the Blueprint contend that EPA has usurped the states' authority over land use and development.
 Those supporting the Blueprint point out that the states and EPA cooperated to develop the pollution limits and that each state developed its own implementation plan.
 These are exactly the actions called for under the Clean Water Act.